keny-azvd/softcore-nios2/README.md

-# softcore-nios2
+# Introduction

-Nios II softcore processor developed to implement a CNN.
+This work aims to implement a Nios II softcore processor on an Altera FPGA 4 with the goal of embedding a neural network.

+# System structure